 It’s important to note that not all Glock clones strictly adhere to Glock specifications, so it’s necessary to verify compatibility with OEM parts before making any modifications to the firearm.
 Many Glock-cloned handguns will accept the same magazine and work in the same holsters, but certain modifications might render them incompatible.

 Most companies producing Glock clone handguns will specify which generation the parts are compatible with.
-For example, a company may offer a Glock clone labeled as “compatible with Glock Gen 5 parts.”
+For example, a company may offer a Glock clone labeled as “compatible” with Glock Gen 3, 4, or 5 parts.

 History of Glock handguns

 Introduced by Gaston Glock in Austria during the mid-1980s, the first successful model to be released was the Glock 17.
-Considered their flagship gun, the Model 17 was the first of its kind and may very well be the most copied gun in history.
+Considered their flagship gun, the Model 17 was the first of its kind.
+The Glock 19 soon became just as popular, and today, it may very well be the most copied gun in history.

 However, Glock surpassed all expectations and outperformed most other guns on the market.
 After extensive testing, they proved to be more robust than the competition.

 Today, Glock handguns are considered some of the most reliable and cloned guns in the world.
-With more than 50 models to choose from in a variety of calibers, they dominate the law enforcement industry and are the number one handgun selected by police in the US.
+They dominate the law enforcement industry and are the number one handgun selected by police in the US.

-Glock handguns range in price depending on the caliber and a few other things including barrel type and removable optic plate.
+Glock handguns range in size and price depending on the model and a few other things.
 For example, a Glock 42 is chambered in .380 and is the smallest handgun made by Glock.
 It retails for around $400.

 Why buy a Glock Clone?